Mamadou Sarr: International career

 Eligible to play with Senegal, Sarr chose France for his first selections for the youth team, even recovering the captain's armband on several occasions with the under-17s.
 In April 2022, he was selected with the France team for the 2022 UEFA European Under-17 Championship organised in Israel.
 He was a starter during the competition, where France was crowned as champions after defeating Netherlands 2–1 in the final thanks to Saël Kumbedi's brace.

 In November 2025, Sarr received his first call-up to the Senegal national team.
+On 19 December 2025, his request to switch international allegiance to Senegal was approved by FIFA.

+For the 2025 edition of the Africa Cup of Nations, Sarr was called up by Senegal as part of their 28 men squad.
+On 18 January 2026, he started and played the full 120 minutes of the final against Morocco as the replacement for the injured and suspended Kalidou Koulibaly as he helped Senegal to win their 2nd AFCON trophy in the country's history.
+Overall, Sarr played 3 times for the Senegal national team during this edition of the tournament.

+On May 21, 2026, Sarr was officially selected by Senegal's coach Pape Thiaw from his list of 28 players to participate in the 2026 FIFA World Cup.

 Style of play

 Trained as a centre-back, Sarr occasionally played as a defensive midfielder as part of Lyon's youth teams.